Paul Guenther, who helped build the Bengals' No. 3 defense, moves into the big chair.

 Will the Bengals draft offensive tackles in the 2015 draft.
 They need to update their offense.
 Michael Gillman, Brookville, IN

-MICHAEL: It wouldn’t be surprising if an offensive tackle is already at the top of their board for the 2015 draft.
-Since taking Levi Jones with the 10th pick in the 2002 draft, they haven’t gone longer than four years without taking a tackle in the first or second round.
-Andrew Whitworth was a second-rounder in 2006 and
+MICHAEL: It wouldn't be surprising if an offensive tackle is already at the top of their board for the 2015 draft.
+Since taking Levi Jones with the 10th pick in the 2002 draft, they haven't gone longer than four years without taking a tackle in the first or second round.
+Andrew Whitworth was a second-rounder in 2006 and Andre Smith was a first-rounder in 2009, so they're overdue.

 Geoff, I hear all this talk about coach Lewis and how he should be fired if they don't win a playoff game.
 Am I the only one who remembers the decade before he was hired?
 I say beg him to stay as long as possible!
 Mike Kroeger, Cincinnati, OH